Skip to main navigation Skip to search Skip to main content

 Fingerprint

-Dive into the research topics of 'The market for corporate control and risk-taking: evidence from global M&A laws'.
+Dive into the research topics of 'The market for corporate control and risk-taking: Evidence from Global Merger and Acquisition Laws'.
 Together they form a unique fingerprint.

 Cite this